sbekrin/cljs-babel/README.md

-# ClojureScript to JavaScript compiler
+# Clojure to JavaScript compiler
 ## About
 This is experemental compiler which aims to generate ES5 JavaScript from ClojureScript source code.